 What is Spyware?GRIDINSOFT TEAM

-Spyware can shortly be described as a virus which records all your actions, logs your location, your IP-address and various other data.
+Spyware can shortly be described as a virus that records all your actions, logs your location, your IP address, and various other data.
 Like a real spy, this virus relies on stealthiness - if it is not spotted, it can peep almost everything about you.
 Spyware is extremely hard to recognize without anti-malware software since it acts deeply inside your system.
 Moreover, it tries to conceal the majority of its activities, so even some of the antivirus programs are not able to detect it .

 Sometimes, spyware hides inside of the legit program.
 This app may be distributed through official channels, such as publisher's websites or the Google Web store.
 Of course, all spyware elements in those programs are uncovered sooner or later.
 In some cases, programs contain not exact spyware but the functionality that can be used as one which spyware offers.
 Such functions are often added unintentionally, and the developer usually removes those functions exactly after they are reported.
 Nonetheless, there are still a lot of questionable utilities that reportedly have the spyware elements, but their developers ensure that they did not add any malicious items.